jduchateau/fish-flutter-completions/README.md

-flutter completions for fish
+Flutter completions for fish
 ============================

-I am using fish instead of big IDE when working with flutter so this is quit useful.
+I use fish instead of big IDE when I work with flutter, so this is quite useful.

 ## Installation